Who regulates solid waste facilities?

 General permit application requirements are found in WAC 173-350-715.
 These include a list of attachments such as vicinity maps, engineering plans, and evidence of compliance with the State Environmental Policy Act.
 In addition to the general permit application requirements, applicants must include attachments such as operating plans, closure plans, and in some cases, provide financial assurance.
 Applicants should thoroughly review the additional requirements for each solid waste management activity planned for the site.
 These are listed in Chapter 173-350 WAC, Solid Waste Handling Standards.
 Procedures for applying for a municipal solid waste landfill are found in WAC 173-351-720 and procedures for special incinerator ash landfills are found in WAC 173-306-310.

-When a health department issues a solid waste permit, it must submit a copy of the permit to Ecology within seven days.
-Ecology then has 30 days to review the permit.
-If Ecology believes there was a problem or error in issuing the permit, the agency can appeal its issuance to the Pollution Control Hearings Board as described in Chapter 43.21B RCW.
+When a health department issues a solid waste permit, it must submit a copy of the permit to us within seven days.
+We then have 30 days to review the permit.
+If we believe there was a problem or error in issuing the permit, the agency can appeal its issuance to the Pollution Control Hearings Board as described in Chapter 43.21B RCW.

 Solid waste facilities requiring permits